In Defence of Adhocery. Transnational democracy should be (mostly) issue-specific

 Blatter’s scheme is aware of this danger and sits therefore on the fence between those who argue for expanding the demos to include externally affected interests and those who reject this idea for the sake of preserving the integrity of territorial self-government.
 As this forum debate has shown, Blatter’s proposal can be interpreted either way.
 If it is meant to expand the national demos by including potentially affected external interests, then it would indeed be problematic to count the votes of consociated citizens unequally and to give their delegates lesser decision-making power than the regular parliamentarians enjoy, as Beckman, Erman and Meine point out.
 If, however, representatives elected by externally consociated citizens have primarily the role of providing deliberative input but cannot set the parliamentary agenda, then the consociated citizens are not members of the demos and have no claim to equality.

 Extraterritorial interests that have a claim to be included in democratic deliberations and decisions are actually, not potentially affected ones.
 They can be known only once a legislator has tabled a proposal that would have a predictably impact.
 As they cannot be known far in advance, they are better captured through tailor-made ad hoc arrangements, such as those that I have mentioned above.
 But what about structural interdependencies between groups of states, such as those that bind together EU Member States in a shared destiny that they cannot fully escape even through exiting from the Union – as the troubles with Brexit demonstrate?
 Here I side with those contributors to this debate that point to the European Parliament.
-Blatter’s horizontal scheme of reciprocal representation seems less suited as a response to such interdependence than nested the multilevel democracy that has gradually evolved in the EU through strengthening the powers of the EP.
+Blatter’s horizontal scheme of reciprocal representation seems less suited as a response to such interdependence than the nested multilevel democracy that has gradually evolved in the EU through strengthening the powers of the EP.

 Including the unaffected